Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Finally, communicate with your employees about the importance of preventing the spread of COVID-19.
 If employees make high risk choices in their personal lives, that will increase the chance they could catch and spread the disease in the workplace.

-St. County Public Health has issued a Mask Advisory effective until August 5.
-The Mask Advisory is an effort to protect the people of St. Croix County from COVID-19 in the absence of a statewide mask mandate in Wisconsin.
+St. County Public Health has issued a Health Advisory effective until December 7.
+The Mask Advisory is an effort to protect the people of St. Croix County from COVID-19.
 Learn more on our Health Advisory page.

 A face covering should completely cover your mouth and nose.
 Here are some tips to safely wear and remove your mask: